 Is cooking with beer healthy?

 Cooking with beer can be a healthy way to add flavor to your food and even prevent the development of carcinogens when grilling or broiling meat.
 Beer is low in fat, cholesterol, and sodium, making it a beneficial ingredient for cooking.
+It is also relevant to consider the amount of alcohol retained in cooked dishes, especially for those monitoring their alcohol intake.

 What does beer do to meat in cooking?